 What degree do you need?

-- Option 1- A Graduate degree in Accounting, Taxation or MBA from an AASCB or ACBSP accredited program.
+- Option 1- A Graduate degree in Accounting, Taxation or MBA from an AACSB or ACBSP accredited program.

 - Option 2 - A Baccalaureate degree in Accounting or Business from an AASCB or ACBSP accredited program. *With additional upper-division and graduate-level coursework.

-- Option 3 - A Baccalaureate or graduate degree not in Account or Business from a regionally accredited institution. *With specific credits in accounting and non-accounting courses.
+- Option 3 - A Baccalaureate or graduate degree not in Accounting or Business from a regionally accredited institution. *With specific credits in accounting and non-accounting courses.

 *For more information on the courses required to sit for the exam with baccalaureate degrees visit NASBA's website.

 How many credit hours do I need?